solita/solita.github.com/_posts/2014-10-01-simple-deployment-pipeline.md

 ### After packaging

 1. Jenkins runs automated test suites.
 For fast failure the test suites are separated to multiple Jenkins jobs which run in a sequence.

 2. Environment configuration is handled with [Ansible](http://www.ansible.com/home).
-Jenkins polls git repository and asks Ansible to do things.
+Jenkins polls our git repository and asks Ansible to do things.
 Cloud provisioning happens with a few shell commands.

-3. Deployment happens with Ansible.
-Again, Jenkins is used to call Ansible whenever necessary.
+3. Ansible deploys the packaged software.
+Jenkins calls Ansible whenever necessary, but Ansible handles the actual deployment process.
 Only packages which have passed the test suites can be deployed.

 ### Poor man's monitoring